 [END EXHIBIT]

 Exhibit 14.4 shows the macrolevel regression.
 Because all local hospitals are in the study and no inference is being made to hospitals in other locations, the test of statistical significance is irrelevant and should be ignored.
-Recall that statistics are generated so that we can infer from the sample population differences.
+Recall that statistics are generated so that we can infer differences from the sample population.
 Here, we are dealing with the entire hospital population and do not need to make any inferences.
 In this analysis, regression coefficients are the only parameters that matter—all other parameters and statistics can be ignored.

 [INSERT EXHIBIT]